Dreaming381/Latios-Framework/Documentation~/Core/README.md

     `OnStopRunning()`.
 This is due to a bug in `SystemBase` which assumes no exceptions occur inside these methods.
 -   Custom containers do not yet support custom allocators.
+-   Compile errors are generated when using .Net Framework.
+Use .Net Standard.
+-   IL2CPP only works in builds in Unity 2021 LTS and requires the IL2CPP Code Generation to use the “Faster (smaller) builds” option.

 ## Near-Term Roadmap